How to watch the Lyrid meteor shower, the best night sky show for months

 If you catch any fireballs, please share the footage with me @EricCMack.

-Discuss: The Lyrid meteor shower, the best night sky show for months, is active now
+Discuss: Lyrid meteor shower, the best night sky show for months, is active now

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.